senanu/b40/docs/bio40.md

 ## Course Description

 An intensive course designed to prepare students for upper division courses in cell and molecular biology.
-Topics include biochemical, structural, metabolic, and genetic aspects of cells.
-Laboratory will include experimental design, a variety of techniques (e.g. microscopy, spectrophotometry,  electrophoresis), and data analysis.
+This course covers the principles and applications of prokaryotic and eukaryotic cell structure and function, biological molecules, homeostasis, cell reproduction and its controls, molecular genetics, classical/Mendelian genetics, cell metabolism including photosynthesis and respiration, and cellular communication.
+The philosophy of science, methods of scientific inquiry and experimental design are foundational to the course.
+Laboratory includes experimental design, a variety of techniques (e.g. microscopy, spectrophotometry, electrophoresis), and data analysis.

 ## Nitty Gritty